This Help Articles covers the Ingoing and Outgoing inspection use case. It is broken down into three parts:

 The other thing to remember while reading this is that a lot depends on the unique way your office prepares reports.

-print out Inspections's final reports but include additional relevant details and possible required text on a separate cover sheet,
+print out the Inspections app's final reports but include additional relevant details and possible required text on a separate cover sheet,

 prefer or require their final reports to be in landscape vs portrait format,